Cornish language: Within the UK

 Cornwall Council's policy is to support the language, in line with the European Charter.
 A motion was passed in November 2009 in which the council promoted the inclusion of Cornish, as appropriate and where possible, in council publications and on signs.
 This plan has drawn some criticism.
 In October 2015, the council announced that staff would be encouraged to use "basic words and phrases" in Cornish when dealing with the public.
 In 2021 Cornwall Council prohibited a marriage ceremony from being conducted in Cornish as the Marriage Act 1949 only allowed for marriage ceremonies in English or Welsh.

 In 2014, the Cornish people were recognised by the UK Government as a national minority under the Framework Convention for the Protection of National Minorities.
 The FCNM provides certain rights and protections to a national minority with regard to their minority language.

 In 2016, British government funding for the Cornish language ceased, and responsibility transferred to Cornwall Council.

+Cussel an Tavas Kernuak (the Cornish Language Council) is an association founded in 1987 to teach, research and further the Cornish language in Cornwall.

+Phonology

+The phonological system of Old Cornish, inherited from Proto-Southwestern Brittonic and originally differing little from Old Breton and Old Welsh, underwent various changes during its Middle and Late phases, eventually resulting in several characteristics not found in the other Brittonic languages.
+The first sound change to distinguish Cornish from both Breton and Welsh, the assibilation of the dental stops //t// and //d// in medial and final position, had begun by the time of the Vocabularium Cornicum, c.
+1100 or earlier.
+This change, and the subsequent, or perhaps dialectical, palatalization (or occasional rhotacization in a few words) of these sounds, results in orthographic forms such as Middle Cornish tas 'father', Late Cornish tâz (Welsh tad), Middle Cornish cresy 'believe', Late Cornish cregy (Welsh credu), and Middle Cornish gasa 'leave', Late Cornish gara (Welsh gadael).
+A further characteristic sound change, pre-occlusion, occurred during the 16th century, resulting in the nasals //nn// and //mm// being realised as /[ᵈn]/ and /[ᵇm]/ respectively in stressed syllables, and giving Late Cornish forms such as pedn 'head' (Welsh pen) and kabm 'crooked' (Welsh cam).

+The phonology of revived Cornish is based on a number of sources, including various reconstructions of the sound system of middle and early modern Cornish based on an analysis of internal evidence such as the orthography and rhyme used in the historical texts, comparison with the other Brittonic languages Breton and Welsh, and the work of the linguist Edward Lhuyd, who visited Cornwall in 1700 and recorded the language in a partly phonetic orthography.